Peaceful teachings of Islam

 Peaceful teachings of Islam: Islam, often misunderstood by many, is a religion that places great emphasis on peace, compassion, and tolerance.
 As one of the world’s largest faiths, its peaceful teachings guide over a billion Muslims globally in their daily lives, fostering harmony and coexistence with others.

 At its core, the word “Islam” itself is derived from the Arabic root “Salaam,” which means peace.
+Readers who want to understand Arabic terms and Quranic language more closely can learn with an arabic tutor.
 This highlights how central peace is to the essence of Islamic teachings.
 The religion advocates for internal tranquility, social harmony, and peaceful coexistence with others, regardless of their faith or background.
+This connects well with Five pillars of Islam.
+For more on this, take a look at our Online Islamic classes.

 Key Principles of Peace in Islam